Fortress-Wars/FortressWars-Wiki/docs/kits/Miner.md

 ---

 - **Introduced:** v1.7.0
-- **Description:** A utility kit excellent block breaking capabilities.
+- **Description:** A utility kit with excellent block-breaking and damage capabilities.
 - **Role:** Utility
 - **How to Unlock:** Unlocked by Default.